t-cav/CTS-documention/README.md

 # CTS Documention

-An overview of the process for setting up CTS controllers to recieve the output data for touch.
+An overview of the process for setting up CTS controllers to connect and output data onto a computer. (***Windows preferred)

 ## Table of Contents
 1. Packages & Installations